seankelliher/nyc-public-pools/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/nyc-public-pools?style=flat-square)](/LICENSE.txt)
 ## Public Swimming pools in New York City

 Information on public swimming pools in New York City.
+Made with MongoDB, Express.js, Vue.js, and Node.js, collectively known as a MEVN stack.
+[View working component](https://nyc-public-pools.herokuapp.com).
+It's on a Heroku "eco-dyno" and may take a few seconds to "wake up."

 ## Project Screen Shots